 “I told the Ukrainians last year, when I drove 11 hours to Kiev to be given a shopping list for weapons – I said, we are not Amazon.”

-On July 12, Mr. Zelensky softened his tone, saying that the outcome of the summit was good even without a formal invitation for Ukraine to join NATO, and that he had received positive news about defense packages from allies.
+On July 12, Mr. Zelensky softened his tone, saying that the outcome of the summit was good even without any formal invitation for Ukraine to join NATO, and that he had received positive news about defense packages from allies.

 At a press conference, Mr Zelensky also said he did not understand Mr Wallace’s comments.
 “We are always grateful to the UK, the British Prime Minister and the British Secretary of Defense for always supporting us,” the Ukrainian president said.

 “I just don’t know what he means, otherwise how are we supposed to express our gratitude?
 He can text me to explain… We can wake up every morning and personally thank the minister.
-The UK is our partner, we are very grateful for that, but maybe the minister wants something specific,” Mr Zelensky continued.
+The UK is our partner, we are grateful for that, but maybe the minister wants something specific,” Mr Zelensky continued.

 British Prime Minister Rishi Sunak wrote on Twitter on July 12, 2023: "NATO is where Ukraine belongs"